edgarpf/prometheus-certified-associate/README.md

   * match[]=<series_selector>: Repeated series selector argument that selects the series to return.
 At least one match[] argument must be provided.
   * start=<rfc3339 | unix_timestamp>: Start timestamp.
   * end=<rfc3339 | unix_timestamp>: End timestamp.
+* We have found the following guidelines very effective:
+  * Have no more than 5 graphs on a console.
+  * Have no more than 5 plots (lines) on each graph.
+You can get away with more if it is a stacked/area graph.
+  * When using the provided console template examples, avoid more than 20-30 entries in the right-hand-side table.
+* Keep alerting simple, alert on symptoms, have good consoles to allow pinpointing causes, and avoid having pages where there is nothing to do.
+Aim to have as few alerts as possible, by alerting on symptoms that are associated with end-user pain rather than trying to catch every possible way that pain could be caused.
+Alerts should link to relevant consoles and make it easy to figure out which component is at fault.
+* We only recommend using the Pushgateway in certain limited cases.
+There are several pitfalls when blindly using the Pushgateway instead of Prometheus's usual pull model for general metrics collection:
+  * When monitoring multiple instances through a single Pushgateway, the Pushgateway becomes both a single point of failure and a potential bottleneck.
+  * You lose Prometheus's automatic instance health monitoring via the up metric (generated on every scrape).
+  * The Pushgateway never forgets series pushed to it and will expose them to Prometheus forever unless those series are manually deleted via the Pushgateway's API.
+* Usually, the only valid use case for the Pushgateway is for capturing the outcome of a service-level batch job.